cis1912/website/content/lectures/lec03.md

 #### Multi-line Strings

-There are two operators, `|` (pronounced pipe) and `>` (pronounced chomp).
-The pipe preserves newlines and whitespace in the YAML, whereas the chomp puts everything on the same line.
+There are two operators, `|` (pronounced pipe) and `>` (pronounced fold).
+The pipe preserves newlines and whitespace in the YAML, whereas the fold operator folds all newlines, tabs and other whitespace into a single space, putting everything on the same line.
+You can check out [this page](https://yaml-multiline.info) for more information on the nuances of multiline strings in YAML.
 ```yaml
 campbell: |
   This is Campbell's first sentence.